Juliyo/SendDeploy/README.md

 # SendDeploy

-A CLI tool to manage SSH keys and upload files via SCP
+A CLI tool to upload files via SCP from Windows

 # Usage